berlinplan/berlinplan.github.io/readme.md

 Over the years, Iranians have consistently expressed strong support for their country's nuclear program, according to polls.
 In 2006, 85% of Iranians supported it; in 2010, the figure was 71%.
 Even in the face of sanctions, Gallup's 2013 poll found that Iranians remained staunchly in favor of the program, with 84% saying they wanted a nuclear weapon.
 A 2013 Zogby poll similarly found that a large majority of Iranians opposed ending uranium enrichment (84.5%) and ballistic missile testing (83.4%).
 These views were reaffirmed by a 2020 CISSM poll.(155,156,157,158,159,160,161)

 In a 2013 Gallup Iran poll, respondents were asked about their views on sanctions against Iran.
 46% of those surveyed held the U.S. responsible, while 13% held the Iranian government responsible and 12% held the UN and EU responsible.
 16% of respondents did not know who was responsible.(165)

 #### Why psychopathic leaders would never utiliz an atom bombs?
- Despite common misconceptions, psychopaths are fully cognizant of the consequences of their actions. ; they are not insane.(195)
+Despite common misconceptions, psychopaths are fully cognizant of the consequences of their actions; they are not insane.(195)

 In 2013, Iran's religious leader Khamenei prohibited the development and deployment of nuclear weapons under Islamic law by issuing an irrevocable Fatwa, Following this, Mahmoud Ahmadinejad, who strongly supported Iran's nuclear program, has been disqualified from all Iranian elections since then.
 (154,162,163,164,178)
-#### Psychopathical religious Leaders invent Islamic law to forbid it?
-Atomic War ->equality
-Psychopathical Political and Religious Leaders -> gain or lose Power?

-What is more possible?

-Kim Jong-un (North Korean Supreme Leader)/Khamenei (Iranian Supreme Leader) use atomic bomb.

-Or
-Idealogical - equal - value based Group Like Al-qaida?, ISIS?
-Whatever With New Developing Technologies, 3D printer etc. Build and Use atom bomb?

-People wants Atom bomb. to kill others or it is an inequality thing?
+#### would a current supreme leader favor the production and use of nuclear weapons or supporting a managed terrorist group in marginalized societies outside of a psychopathic regime?

+### could inequality be the Motivation of making an Atomb bomb?

 Approximately 80% of those surveyed expressed support for defense based on the possession of others, according to poll results.(163)